 In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
 You can learn more about prescription drug coverage under your Medicaid benefits by contacting your Medicaid health plan or Texas Medicaid Health and Human Services Commission (Medicaid) listed in Chapter 2 of this booklet.
-Your Medicaid health plan or Texas Medicaid Health and Human Services Commission (Medicaid Health and Human Services Commission (Medicaid Drug List that tells you how to find out which drugs are covered under Medicaid.
+Your Medicaid health plan or Texas Medicaid Health and Human Services Commission (Medicaid) may also be able to provide a Medicaid Drug List that tells you how to find out which drugs are covered under Medicaid.